software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Functional Viewpoint

+The **Functional** viewpoint focuses on the system's **functions** and **capabilities**, describing how they interact to achieve the system's goals.
+It captures the **functional structure** and provides details about key processes and their coordination.
+By mapping out the **logical flow** of operations, this viewpoint clarifies how user needs are met through well-defined workflows.
+It helps identify critical functions, dependencies, and opportunities for optimization, serving as a key reference for system requirements and design decisions.
+This viewpoint is essential for ensuring that the system aligns with user expectations and business requirements.

 * **Purpose**: To describe the system's functional structure and how its functions work together to fulfill requirements.